Skip to content

 });

-For more details, see the AWS Lambda SSL/TLS requirements for Amazon RDS connections and the Amazon RDS Proxy TLS documentation.
-When using RDS Proxy, you do not need to configure the RDS CA bundle in your Lambda function.
+For more details, see the AWS Lambda SSL/TLS requirements for Amazon RDS connections.
+When using RDS Proxy, you do not need to configure the RDS CA bundle in the runtime that connects to the database.

 Configure the writer and reader instances for your Aurora cluster.